balt-dev/SSpy/README.md

 ## Notes:

-Some GUI code taken from https://github.com/Zygahedron/Parabox-Editor, with [explicit permission from the repository owner.][1]
+The code behind the file picker was taken from https://github.com/Zygahedron/Parabox-Editor, with [explicit permission from the repository owner.][1]

 [1]: https://i.imgur.com/7JyRsjb.png (Permission proof)